 Kirstie Alley Net Worth

-Kirstie Alley is an actress, model, and producer, whose breakout role on the NBC sitcom "Cheers" earned her Emmy and Golden Globe Awards.
+Kirstie Alley is an American actress, model and producer who has a net worth of $40 million.
+Kirstie' breakout role on the NBC sitcom "Cheers" earned her Emmy and Golden Globe Awards.
 She later received nominations for her performances on the sitcom "Veronica's Closet" and the crime series "The Last Don," and won another Emmy for the television film "David's Mother."
 On the big screen, Alley has appeared in such films as "Shoot to Kill," "Look Who's Talking," "Village of the Damned," "It Takes Two," "Deconstructing Harry," and "Drop Dead Gorgeous."

 In 2011, Alley became a contestant on "Dancing with the Stars," where she was partnered with Maksim Chmerkovskiy.
 She finished the competition in second place, behind NFL player Hines Ward.
 Among her later television credits are the television films "The Manzanis," "Baby Sellers," and "You Can't Take My Daughter."
 Alley also had the lead role on the short-lived TV Land sitcom "Kirstie" in 2014, and was part of the main cast of the second season of the comedy slasher series "Scream Queens" in 2016.